ivotron/popper2-paper/paper/paper.md

 The download and train steps use a Horovod image and the verify step uses a lightweight alpine image.
 Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step; doing otherwise eventually complicates dependency management, hence defeating the purpose of containers.
 The code that the workflow references can be found in the repository [^code] associated with this paper.

-The general paradigm for building reproducible workflows with Popper usually consists of the following steps:

-1. Thinking of the logical steps of the workflow.

-2. Finding the relevant software packages required for the implementation of these steps.
-   * Finding images containing the required software from remote image registries like DockerHub, Quay.io, or Google Container Registry.
-   * If a prebuilt image is not available, a `Dockerfile`, which is a file containing specifications for building Docker images, can be used to build an image manually.

-3. Running the workflow and refining it.

 [^code]: `https://github.com/ivotron/popper-canopie-paper`